RobertBoganKang/file_qrcode_converter/README.md

 * `--chunk_size`: the number of byte for each data to store for each qr-code.
 * `--cpu_number`: the number of cpu to process files.
 * `--quality`: error allowance, L, M, Q, H from low to high.
-* `--black_white`: the black and white qr-code if have, otherwise the RGB color mode.
+* `--black_white`: the black and white regular qr-code if have, otherwise the RGB color mode.
 ## Demo
 Type `python qr.py -i demo -o mozart_11.mid`, it converts one or multiple qr-code images from the folder `demo` to the `mid` music file -- `mozart_11.mid` is the *Mozart Piano Sonata No.11 (first part)* I played.

-Of course, the script `python xxx.py -o demo -i mozart_11.mid` is the reverse way of converting back from the file to multiple qr-code images.
+Of course, the script `python qr.py -o demo -i mozart_11.mid` is the reverse way of converting back from the file to multiple qr-code images.
 ## Disclaimer
 This project can only be used under the law of the state or country from any user.